-Originally reported as being filmed back-to-back with an eighth sequel, Mission Impossible 7 was scheduled to commence filming in Venice, Italy, back in March of this year.
+Originally reported as being filmed back-to-back with an eighth sequel, Mission Impossible 7 was scheduled to commence filming in Venice, Italy, back in March of last year.
 Just hours before the cameras rolled, however, the cast and crew were put on ice by Paramount Pictures as the coronavirus pandemic took hold of Europe.

 What will the next Mission be about?

-As a guest of Empire Podcast’s 400th episode, McQuarrie discussed his rather fast and loose approach to writing and directing the Mission films, joking that he only finished the plotlines for Mission Impossible 7 a month before the cameras were set to roll.
+As a guest of Empire Podcast’s 400th episode, McQuarrie discussed his rather fast and loose approach to writing and directing the Mission films, joking that he only finished the plot lines for Mission Impossible 7 a month before the cameras were set to roll.

 “We’ve figured out three obscene things that he’s doing that I’m terrified of, it’ll make the helicopter chase look like tinker toys,” said McQuarrie, referring to the insane aerial stunt work performed by Cruise himself after he learnt to fly a helicopter for the Fallout scene.

-One thing’s for sure though, and that is Tom Cruise isn’t going to space – at least not for MI7.
+It’s also worth clearing up that is Tom Cruise isn’t going to space – at least not for MI7.
 It has since been revealed that SpaceX and NASA are working with Cruise separately for that project, which still sounds as crazy as you’d expect it to be.

 Who’s starring in Mission Impossible 7?

 If it ain’t broke, don’t fix it, right?
-Showrunners likely assumed the same when calling back staple Mission castmembers including Ving Rhames, Simon Pegg, Rebecca Ferguson and Vanessa Kirby.
+Showrunners likely assumed the same when calling back staple Mission cast members including Ving Rhames, Simon Pegg, Rebecca Ferguson and Vanessa Kirby.
 Interestingly, and to much fan excitement, Henry Czerny will reprise his role as the enigmatic ‘Kittridge’ from the franchise’s very first film in 1996.